microsoftgraph/msgraph-training-dataconnect/Lab.md

 <a name="exercise1"></a>

-## Exercise 1: Setup Office 365 Tenant and Enable Euclid
+## Exercise 1: Setup Office 365 Tenant and Enable Graph Data Connect

-Prior to leveraging Euclid for the first time, you need to configure your Office 365 tenant.
+Prior to leveraging Graph Data Connect for the first time, you need to configure your Office 365 tenant.
 This involves turning on the service and configuring a security group with permissions to approve data extraction requests.
 Users that will go in this group that will grant consent to data requests must have the **global administrator** role enabled.

 ### Grant Azure AD users the **global administrator** role and enable MFA